soehlert/dab_templates/README.md

     apt update && apt install dab git make

+#### NOTE: The dab package in the repo may be too old to use for Bionic or later, in which case you'll need to install dab from git

+    git clone git://git.proxmox.com/git/dab.git
+    dpkg -i dab/dab_*.deb

 ### Clone repository

 Once dab is installed just clone the git repository to get the required files.